subinay108/DeepC/README.md

 # DeepC

-DeepC - sounds like Deep Sea
+DeepC!
+Sounds like Deep Sea.
 A repository of machine learning and deep learning algorithms in C